 COMMUNITY CAPACITY BUILDING

 Reconnect also engages in and collaborates to provide a range of community capacity building initiatives to raise awareness of mental health and support communities to reduce the barriers to early access and help seeking.
 Initiatives include:

 - Youth Cinema Events

-Through its partnership with the Black Dog Institute Reconnect delivers the Mind Your Mind seminar.
+Through its partnership with the Black Dog Institute Reconnect delivers the Insight seminar.
 Designed for students and teachers this free 1 hour presentation focusses on the importance of resilience and seeking help through a series of engaging and humorous images that convey complex concepts to students and teachers.

 Download Referral Form